Nervosys/Botnix/docs/build-helpers/trivial-build-helpers.chapter.md

 The created file is marked as executable.
 The store path will include the name, and it will be a file.

-This function is almost exactly like [](#trivial-builder-writeScript), except that it prepends to the file a [shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) line that points to the version of Bash used in Nixpkgs.
+This function is almost exactly like [](#trivial-builder-writeScript), except that it prepends to the file a [shebang](https://en.wikipedia.org/wiki/Shebang_%28Unix%29) line that points to the version of Bash used in Botpkgs.
 <!-- this cannot be changed in practice, so there is no point pretending it's somehow generic -->

 ::: {.example #ex-writeShellScript}